netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 SCION provides MTU information for every AS-level link on a path.

-## Detecting Byzantine ASes and Links

-By comparing performance (latency, bandwidth, packet drop rate, link errors, MTU) of multiple paths, we can (with some accuracy) detect unreliable links and ASes.
-These can be blacklisted and excluded from further path selection, or possibly kept as backup paths for emergencies.

-**TODO** Add reference to research.

-**TODO** Move to Path Metadata section?

 ## DMTP

 One example of an application / algorithm is discussed in {{DMTP}}.